aao-fyi/hosts/README.md

 + Meta
   - Blocks Meta, Facebook, and Instagram.
   - May impact WhatsApp, but WhatsApp domains are not included.
-+ TikTok
++ ByteDance
-  - Blocks TikTok and ByteDance.
+  - Blocks ByteDance and TikTok.
 + Twitter
   - Blocks Twitter and Periscope.